 Water Falls and Hiking: Enjoy a day in what Seattle refers to as the ‘Eastside’ and ‘Foothills’.
 Drive out to Snoqualmie Falls with its viewing deck and the ‘Twin Peaks Lodge’.
 Take a hike to the bottom of the falls, or for the more enthusiastic hiker, continue driving east another 15 miles and hike up to an alpine lake.
 Closer yet, hike up Mt.
 Si or Tiger Mountain for spectacular views of the entire central Puget Sound.

-Wineries: If you are not into hiking, then we suggest visiting the numerous wineries in the Snoqualmie Valley; most notably Chateau Ste.
-Michelle and Columbia Winery, both next to the Redhook Brewery between Redmond and Woodinville.
+Wineries: If you are not into hiking, then we suggest visiting some of the more than 100 wineries in the Woodinville area; most notably Chateau Ste.
+Michelle and Columbia Winery, both next to the Redhook Brewery.
 Downtown Kirkland is worth a little stroll among the shops and the waterfront if the weather is good as it is just west of the wineries on the northeast shore of Lake Washington.

 Islands: North of the city, we believe that Whidbey Island is a great day trip.
 Drive north about 30 minutes to the Mukilteo Ferry dock for the short ride to the southern tip of the Whidbey Island.
 The island is 30+ miles long and narrow.
 The highlights being Langley and Coupeville for antiques and lunch, Ebby’s Landing for a peaceful walk on the beach with a great view, and Deception Pass at the top of the island for a little hike and great pictures.
 You can be back in the city for dinner.